Here are important considerations for when you have a lot of weight to lose.

 What is A Lot of Weight to Lose?

-What does “a lot of weight” mean actually?
-While it varies by person what defines an overwhelming amount of weight to face, I’m addressing people who have 50, 100, or 200 or more pounds to lose.
+What does “a lot of weight” mean?
+While it varies by person what defines an overwhelming amount of weight to face, in this article I’m writing for people who have 50, 100, or 200 or more pounds to lose.

 When you are this heavy, life changes in significant ways such as: